About the Foundation Skills Assessment Tool

 By participating, you will be helping to ensure that a fully validated, final and free version of FSAT is available as quickly as possible.

-For all the online components of FSAT (Learning, Reading, Receptive Listening and Numeracy from the ACSF and all nine skill areas of CSFW), the reports of any learner sitting an assessment will be available immediately to the RTO or organisation to access and use.
-This is different to the previous FSAT trials where the reports had to be generated manually by ACER and sent back to each individual RTO.
+For all the online components of FSAT (Learning, Reading, Receptive Listening and Numeracy from the ACSF and all nine skill areas of CSfW), the reports of any learner sitting an assessment will be available immediately to the RTO or organisation

 For all the offline components of FSAT (Writing, Interactive Listening and Speaking), the available sets of prompts and marking guides are all available online and can be used fully now by RTOs or organisations to assess these core skills validly and reliably.
 These skill areas are not dependent on further psychometric analysis and validation.

-Following previous trials to develop FSAT, the contracted development organisation, the Australian Council for Educational Research (ACER) requires further learners to sit the assessments in order to gain empirical evidence to validate the final content of the online assessments in order to guarantee that the results reported will be necessarily a valid, reliable and fair assessments of a learner's foundation skills.
+The Australian Council for Educational Research (ACER), the contracted development organisation, requires further learners to sit the assessments in order to gain empirical evidence to validate the final content of the online assessments.
+This is to guarantee that the results reported will be necessarily a valid, reliable and fair assessments of a learner's foundation skills.

 When submitting personal information to ACER via the Foundation Skills Assessment Tool (FSAT) website, Test Users will be asked to accept that this information will be used by and disclosed to ACER for the purposes of assessing a Test User's foundational skills competence and for reporting purposes to a user's relevant vocational or educational institution (the Purpose).